songlei00/RIBBO/README.md

 # Reinforced In-Context Black-Box Optimization

-This repository contains the Python code for RIBBO, described in Reinforced In-Context Black-Box Optimization, a method to reinforce-learn a BBO algorithm from offline data in an end-to-end fashion
+This repository contains the Python code for [*Reinforced In-Context Black-Box Optimization (RIBBO)*](https://arxiv.org/abs/2402.17423), a method to reinforce-learn a BBO algorithm from offline data in an end-to-end fashion.

 ## Requirements